novofon/user-api-v1/README.md

-# Zadarma API - User class
+# Novofon API - User class
-An official PHP class for work with Zadarma API.
+An official PHP class for work with Novofon API.

 Allows to work with all API methods (including VoIP, PBX, CallBack etc).